monacca1/nuggit/README.md

 ### nuggit log
 - nuggit log keeps track of the significant events performed on this nuggit repository.
 This is to help recall what was done and if necessary assist in the git-fu that may be required to get out of a sticky situation.
-- For eample, the nuggit log will show the current branch, date/time, directory of files being added to the staging area using nuggit add.
+- For example, the nuggit log will show the current branch, date/time, directory of files being added to the staging area using nuggit add.
-It will show the branch, date/time, directory, commit message and which submodule references were also added and committed upoon a nuggit commit.
+It will show the branch, date/time, directory, commit message and which submodule references were also added and committed upon a nuggit commit.
 -Command:
   - `nuggit log`
 - Example: